Opentrons/Protocols/protocols/1500-integrative-physiology-and-molecular-medicine-pennington-biomedical-research-center/README.md

 [Opentrons](http://www.opentrons.com/)

 ## Categories
-* Protein and Proteomics
+* Protein & Proteomics
     * Assay

 ## Description
 With this protocol, your robot can perform a colorimetric acid assay for up to 32 samples in triplicate on a single 96-well PCR plate.
 Each set of triplicate samples are arranged next to each other horizontally (ex: A1, A2, A3).
 Subsequent samples in triplicate are filled down the column before moving 3 columns over (ex: sample 1- A1, A2, A3; sample 2- B1, B2, B3; ...; sample 8- H1, H2, H3; sample 9- A4, A5, A6, ...).
-[See additional notes below.]
+See additional notes below.

 ---